LinkedInLearning/building-apps-with-ai-tools-chatgpt-semantic-kernel-langchain-4469616/README.md

-# COURSENAME
+# building-apps-with-ai-tools-chatgpt-semantic-kernel-langchain-4469616

-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `building-apps-with-ai-tools-chatgpt-semantic-kernel-langchain-4469616
+`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]